jolin-nexthink/nxt2itsm/README.md

 	sudo openssl req -x509 -sha256 -nodes -days 365 -newkey rsa:2048 -keyout key.pem -out cert.pem

 Make sure to configure the different settings.json parameters.
 In case of doubt, you can always start the application and check the different settings from the main page https://appliance_fqdn/.

-Note that the different score files need to be in the same folder as the nxt2itsm.js file (/usr/lib/node_modules/nxt2itsm/)

 Once the configuration is done, start pm2 and then the scripts from the /usr/lib/node_modules/nxt2itsm folder with the following commands: